SysKitTeam/docs-insights/get-to-know-insights/performance-counters.md

 Warning when the value is above 100 bytes/sec.
 Critical when the value is above 200 bytes/sec.

-# IIS
+# IIS/ASP.NET
-IIS template helps you keep an eye on your IIS servers in SharePoint farm.
+IIS/ASP.NET template helps you keep an eye on your IIS servers in SharePoint farm.
 Diagnose various problems and performance issues with ease.

 ## Current Connections
 Current Connections is the current number of connections established with the Web service.